JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 using Plots
 ```

 The [Plots](https://github.com/JuliaPlots/Plots.jl) package is not a standard plotting package known from other languages.
-The Plots package provides a unified interface and toolset for creating plots, and the plots themselves are drawed by different [backends](http://docs.juliaplots.org/latest/backends/), like GR, PyPlot, PGFPlotsX, or Plotly.
-If one backend does not support desired features, it is possible to switch to another backend with one command.
-No need to change the code.
-No need to learn a new syntax.
+The Plots package provides a unified interface and toolset for creating plots.
+The plots themselves are drawn by different [backends](http://docs.juliaplots.org/latest/backends/), like GR, PyPlot, PGFPlotsX, or Plotly.
+If one backend does not support desired features, it is possible to switch to another backend with one command without any further changes to the code.

-!!! warning "Time to the first plot"
+!!! warning "Time for the first plot"
-    Compared to Python or Matlab, it takes a lot of time to create the first plot in a new Julia session.
-In Julia, all functions are compiled at their first run, and the result is that the first run of a function is slow.
+    Compared to Python or Matlab, it takes some time to create the first plot in a new Julia session.
+In Julia, all functions are compiled during their first run, which slows the first run down.

-The Plots package's core is the `plot` function that provides an interface for creating all types of plots.
-The most basic plot style provided by the `plot` function is line style.
-The line plot can be created by calling the plot function on two vectors of numbers
+The core of the Plots package is the `plot` function that provides an interface for creating all types of plots.
+The default plot style is the line style.
+The line plot can be created by calling the plot function on two vectors.

 ```@example plots
 using Plots